Skip to content

 Creating API Keys

-Project API keys can only have project scopes and are limited to the specific project where they were created.
+Project API keys are limited to the project where they were created.

 Warning